The Art of the Deal: Reception and legacy

-At the time of publication, Publishers Weekly called it a "boastful, boyishly disarming, thoroughly engaging personal history".
-People magazine gave it a mixed review.
-Three years later, journalist John Tierney noted Trump "appears to have ignored some of his own advice" in the book due to "well-publicized problems with his banks".
+In 1991, journalist John Tierney noted Trump "appears to have ignored some of his own advice" in the book due to "well-publicized problems with his banks".
 Trump's self-promotion, best-selling book and media celebrity status led one commentator in 2006 to call him "a poster-child for the 'greed is good' 1980s".
 (The phrase "Greed is good" is from the movie Wall Street, which was released a month after The Art of the Deal.)
 Jim Geraghty in the National Review said in 2015 that the book showed "a much softer, warmer, and probably happier figure than the man dominating the airwaves today".
 John Paul Rollert, an ethicist writing about the book in The Atlantic in 2016, says Trump sees capitalism not as an economic system but a morality play.
+The book has also been examined in academic literature.
+Economist Kevin W. Capehart used it in a 2015 article on Hyman Minsky's analysis of Trump's financing, while a 2019 issue of Negotiation Journal included analyses of Trump's negotiation strategy that treated the book as a primary source.
+A 2026 article in the Quarterly Journal of Speech analyzed the book's construction of wealth, ethos and dealmaking rhetoric.

 The book coined the phrase "truthful hyperbole" describing "an innocent form of exaggeration—and... a very effective form of promotion".
-Schwartz said Trump loved the phrase.
+Schwartz said Trump loved the phrase and later said that he had coined it while writing the book.
 In January 2017, the phrase was noted for its similarity to the phrase "alternative facts" coined by Counselor to the President Kellyanne Conway when she defended White House Press Secretary Sean Spicer's widely derided statements about the attendance at Trump's inauguration as President of the United States.